 \end{enumerate} \end{definition}

 Now, given a filter function $\reg(z)$, a spectral algorithm is defined by

 We postpone concrete examples of spectral algorithms to the end of this subsection.

-\begin{remark} We remark that the property (i) and (iv) are not essential for the definition of filter functions in the literature~\citep{bauer2007_RegularizationAlgorithms,gerfo2008_SpectralAlgorithms,rosasco2005_SpectralMethods}, but we introduce them to avoid some unnecessary technicalities in the proof.
-In particular, property (i) says the general scheme of a spectral filter and property (iv) determines exactly the qualification of this filter function.
-We also remark that the regularization parameter $\lambda$ will depend on the sample size $n$ and $\lambda(n)$ goes to zero as $n$ tends to infinity, so the upper bound of $\lambda \in (0,1)$ is not essential and can be smaller if necessary. \end{remark}
+\begin{remark} We remark that properties (i) and (iv) are not essential in the definition of filter functions in the literature~\citep{bauer2007_RegularizationAlgorithms,gerfo2008_SpectralAlgorithms,rosasco2005_SpectralMethods}, but we introduce them to avoid some unnecessary technicalities in the proof.
+In particular, property (i) describes the general behavior of a spectral filter